Why Setting Boundaries Feels So Hard — Even When You Know They Matter

 Now we are no longer only dealing with a boundary script.

-We are dealing with the nervous-system pattern underneath the boundary.
+We are dealing with the pattern underneath the boundary — the one held in the body, not just the mind.

 That is a very different kind of work.